swiftlang/swift-evolution/proposals/0360-opaque-result-types-with-availability.md

 }
 ```

-The fact that the new method has to be declared in availability context to return `Rectangle` limits its usefulness because all uses of `asRectangle` would have be encapsulated into `if #available` blocks.
+The fact that the new method has to be declared in availability context to return `Rectangle` limits its usefulness because all uses of `asRectangle` would have to be encapsulated into `if #available` blocks.

 If `asRectangle` already existed in the original version of the framework, it wouldn’t be possible to use a new type at all without declaring `if #available` block in its body: